drgerg/PoolControls/Setup nginx and gunicorn.md

 Note that I am running this as my user 'greg' and www-data is the group.

+### Ensure the python app has the correct port listed at the bottom

+When you are running in the development server in Flask (Werkzeug), it is intended that you would be using some port other than 80.
+So, when you set up a production WSGI server like gunicorn, you'll want to change that at the bottom of your Flask app.
+Are there other ways this is done?
+I have no idea.
+This is the only way I've seen it done in my limited experience.
+So I report it here.

+#### From the bottom of poolApp.py:

+    if __name__ == "__main__":
+        app.run(host='0.0.0.0')
+        #app.run(host='0.0.0.0', port=5000, debug=True)

 ```sudo systemctl daemon-reload```

 ```sudo systemctl restart poolctl```